Buka-Xing/DOSS/README.md

 # DOSS: Addressing Content Misalignment Issue by Comparing Order Statistics of Deep Features
 ----------------------------
 This is the repository of paper [Full-Reference Image Quality Assessment: Addressing Content Misalignment Issue by Comparing Order Statistics of Deep Features](https:).
-Related Quality Assessment results and Optimization results are in `results' folder.
+Related Quality Assessment results are in `results' folder.

 -----------------------------
 ## Updating log: